smaislin186/dwa15-spring2017-notes/02_PHP/09_PHP_and_HTML.md

 Your logic and display code depend on one another, but following the practices of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), it's important to keep them separate in your codebase.

-For a basic PHP page like the daily planner example above, this is as simple as separating the two types of code into separate files and then connecting them.
+For a basic PHP page like the daily planner example above, this is as simple as separating the two types of code into two different files and then connecting them.

-Logic file: `dailyPlanner.php`:
+Try it...

+Create a new file, `todayLogic.php` and extract the logic code from `today.php` into it:

 ```php
 <?php